Hasindu1/Event-Planner-OAuth-2.0-Springboot/README.md

-# Event-Planner-OAuth-2.0-Springboot
+# :calendar: Event-Planner-OAuth-2.0-Springboot

 ## Introduction
-An educational puropse web application which was mainly developed to illustrate the OAuth2.0 framework usage.The  web application is developed to provide the event planning services to users using Google Calendar and Google Drive
+An educational purpose web application which was mainly developed to illustrate the OAuth2.0 framework usage.
+The web application is developed to provide event planning services to users by consuming Google Calendar and Google Drive Services.
-Services.Application uses OAuth2.0 framework for authentication and  grant required autorization permissions for resources.
+The application uses the OAuth2.0 framework for authentication and grant required authorization permissions for resources.

 ## Technology Stack